NightJolt/Radix/README.md

 And finally you can exit program at any time.
 Just call `exit` to do so

-	fun start { exit; }
+	exit;

-But it can take no args as you can not exit from more then one program.
+But it can take no args as you can not exit more then one program.
 Obviously

-### in / out
+### in/out

 You can write simple input / output by calling `in : a` or `out : a`, but it can only read and write in ascii format, so it means that inputting '1' is really '49'.
 It will read and write number of bytes according to variable type.
-If constant is used then 4 bytes are written
+If constant is used then 4 bytes are read / written

 ### stack, scopes